-This blog has been designed as a complementof a book which I have written and published – Vuibert Editions : “Différence et souffrance de l’adulte surdoué“.
+Welcome !
+This blog has been designed to supplement a book which I have written and published – Vuibert Editions : “Différence et souffrance de l’adulte surdoué“.
 (Difference and pain in gifted adults – you can read some excerpts by clicking on the french title)

 If you want to buy this book on line, click here

-The objective of this book is not to label but (as far as possible) to relieve.
-It has been first written for therapists and families of gifted adults as well for adults who are already aware of their giftedness.
+The objective of my book is not to label but (as far as possible) to relieve.
+It has been first written for therapists and families of gifted adults as well as for adults who are already aware of their giftedness.

 Pearl Buck (1892 – 1973)